MailTape/MailTape-v1/_posts/2021-02-07-Stefan-Christoff.md

 Sanjay: **"**A beautifully lilting piece from Talvin Singh and Niladri Kumar's album, Together, which I now find difficult to believe was released a decade ago!**"**

 <p id="outroduction">That's it for this morning.
 As always, thank you so much for joining us.
-Much love to [Markus Floats](https://markusfloats.bandcamp.com/) for his Sunday selections and to [Anthony Dujardin](https://www.instagram.com/fromthegarden/) for this episode's brilliant illustration!</p>
+Much love to [Stefan Christoff](https://soundcloud.com/spirodon) for his generous Sunday selections and to [Jason Pridham](https://www.instagram.com/grancharismo/) for this episode's brilliant illustration!</p>